PalisadoesFoundation/switchmap-ng/docs/source/configuration.rst

                                     2) If you plan to run the ``switchmap-ng`` executables as Linux daemons, then this should be set to ``/var/run/switchmap`` after testing with the default values.
 ``log_level:``                      Defines the logging level. ``debug`` level is the most verbose, followed by ``info``, ``warning`` and ``critical``
 ``agent_subprocesses:``             The maximum number of subprocesses used to process data.
 Defaults to the number of CPU cores in the system.
+``multiprocessing:``                If set to False, the poller and ingester daemons will run as a single process.
+This is useful for troubleshooting.
+Defaults to ``True`` for better performance.
 =================================== ========

 The ``dashboard:`` Section